hikemalliday/GrixusVisionFrontend2/README.md

 This version is not live, unlike [GrixusVisionFrontend](https://github.com/hikemalliday/GrixusVisionFrontend).

 Now that this repo 'works' locally, Im going to rebuild the backend in Django, to force myself to better understand that tech.

+DEV NOTES:

+`useItems` is basically just an instance of `useQuery` (wrapper is for using a custom axios instance).
+But note that the `queryKey` for `useItems.useQuery` is state: itemName, charName, page, pageSize.
+This allows us to just set these states and auto-refetch / re-render on the spot.